Eth007/CTF-Writeups/OSINT.md

 ## Starter OSINT

+>Our friend isabelle has recently gotten into cybersecurity, she made a point of it by rampantly tweeting about it.
+Maybe you can find some useful information ;).
+>
+>While you may not need it, IsabelleBot has information that applies to this challenge.
+>
+>Finishing the warmup OSINT chal will really help with all the other osint chals
+>
+>The first two characters of the internal of this flag are 'g0', it may not be plaintext
+>
+>Made By: Thomas (I like OSINT)

 Upon reading the challenge’s description, we find out that the Isabelle bot on Discord might just give us a hint.
 In the Discord Server, we find that the admins have put up a nickname for the Isabelle bot: "Hacker Isabelle".

 ![](https://github.com/matdaneth/uiuctf-writeups/blob/master/Images/writeups1.PNG?raw=true)